ethanholwey/Grafana-LLM-Summarizer/Container-Building/Container-Image.md

 # Creating the Grafana-LLM Container Image

-- Will be included in the next Milestone.
+- We are working on containerizing the project in the next milestone.